hpi-swa-teaching/Liquid/packages/Liquid-Tests.package/LQParticipantMenuTests.class/README.md

-A collection of tests concerning themselves with everything related to LQParticipantMenu.
+A collection of tests concerning themselves with everything related to the LQParticipantMenu.